Conky – A Full Guide

 Root Desktop

 Conky draws on the root desktop.
-If you change the background of the root desktop to match your actual desktop’s background, then it’ll blend in perfectly.
+If you change the background of the root desktop to match your actual desktop’s background, then it will blend in perfectly.